mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 1. Verify Ollama is Running.
 An Ollama completions endpoint should start running locally and can be verified by visiting [localhost:11434](http://localhost:11434/).

-1. Run Lumigator Evaluation.
-The evaluation steps are similar to earlier but we modify model details in the  `test_local_llm_eval.sh` script:
+1. Run Lumigator Inference.
+The inference steps are similar to earlier but we modify model details in the  `test_local_llm_eval.sh` script:

    ```bash